fahmydiab/weather-distance-ai-agent/README.md

 - Strands Agents SDK for the AI agent framework
 - Llama 3.2 model running locally through Ollama for natural language understanding (optional)
 - wttr.in API for weather data (no API key required)
-- Pre-defined coordinates for major cities to calculate distances from Giza
+- Geopy for geocoding and distance calculations

+### Geocoding

+The agent uses Geopy's Nominatim geocoder to find the coordinates of any city in the world.
+This allows it to calculate the distance between any city and Giza, Egypt, without relying on a pre-defined list of coordinates.

 ### Fallback Mode

 If Ollama is not running or the Llama 3.2 model is not available, the agent will automatically fall back to a rule-based mode that doesn't require an AI model.
 This ensures the agent can always provide weather and distance information.

-### Distance Calculation

-The agent can calculate distances for these major cities:
-New York, London, Paris, Tokyo, Sydney, Cairo, Beijing, Moscow, Dubai, Los Angeles, Chicago, Toronto, Mexico City, Sao Paulo, Mumbai, Singapore, Berlin, Rome, Madrid, Amsterdam, Bangkok, Seoul, Johannesburg, Istanbul, Rio de Janeiro, San Francisco, Barcelona, Vienna, Athens, and more.

 ## Requirements

 - Python 3.8+
+- Geopy for geocoding and distance calculations
 - Ollama installed with Llama 3.2 model (optional, for AI-powered responses)
-- Internet connection for weather data
+- Internet connection for weather data and geocoding

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.